Neutron

 Structural and Cryogenic Testing

-COMPLETE: Neutron’s carbon composite second stage to complete a barrage of structural tests in preparation for flight.
+Neutron’s carbon composite second stage completes a barrage of structural tests in preparation for flight.

 Archimedes Engine Build